-I'm at Scotchies in Ocho Rios on Jamaica's northern shores watching unsmiling, soaked-with-sweat cooks labor over giant, smoking slabs of giant, smoking slabs of jerk pork and crispy mounds of jerk chicken.
-It is brutally humid, typical of Jamaica in July, and I'm drenched.
+At Scotchies in Ocho Rios on Jamaica's northern shores, you can watch unsmiling, soaked-with-sweat cooks labor over giant, smoking slabs of giant, smoking slabs of jerk pork and crispy mounds of jerk chicken.

 I'm a huge fan of spicy Jamaican jerk, particularly at nondescript roadside joints like this one, which is the original Scotchies location; others are in Montego Bay and Kingston.
 This is a classic country eatery serving typical, genuine and drop-dead delicious jerk chicken and pork.